Assessments and testing

 Minnesota Test of Academic Skills (MTAS): Most students take the MCAs, but students who receive special education services and meet eligibility requirements may take this alternate assessment.
 The approximate test administration time for reading is 45-90 minutes, math is 30-60 minutes, and science is 30-60 minutes.

-Preliminary Scholastic Aptitude Test (PSAT): The PSAT is a practice test for the SAT, and also used by the National Merit Scholarship Program to award scholarships to high-performing students.
+Preliminary Scholastic Aptitude Test (PSAT): The PSAT is a practice test for the SAT, and is also used by the National Merit Scholarship Program to award scholarships to high-performing students.
+Results are sent by the College Board to the students and families.

 - The Minnesota Department of Education (MDE) has a document that provides basic information to help parents/guardians make informed decisions about statewide standardized testing.
 The document also includes a parent/guardian statewide testing refusal form.